bridge-scrims/scrims-bot-js/README.md

 While a ticket is open all activity will get saved using the **ticket-transcriber**.
 Once a ticket is closed the full transcription is sent to the ticket creator and into the configured transcription channel.

+## TODO

+- [ ] Add the following tasks:
+ - All users with both member and unverified role will remove unverified
+ - All users with banned and member role will remove member
+ - All users with banned and unverified will remove unverified
+ - All users without the booster role will lose all the following roles

 ## Contributing